 Overview of the Majors and Minor

-The following is a quick overview of our eight majors and Chemistry minor.
+The following is a quick overview of our five majors and Chemistry minor.
 For specific information on requirements and suggested four-year plans for each major, please use the navigation bar to the left.

 - The Chemistry B.S. provides a broad introduction to the chemical sciences.

 - The Biochemistry/Chemistry B.S. focuses on the chemical processes in living organisms, including the structure and function of proteins and nucleic acids.